 - Retirement Plan: 403b plans are offered to all residents with matching funds beginning in the second year of residency.

-- Meals: Three meals are included at the hospital cafeteria.
+- Meals: Three meals are included at the hospital cafeteria or at noon conference.

 - Parking is free for residents in the SMMC parking structure.